taosdata/TDengine/docs/en/06-advanced/01-subscription.md

 ## Consumers and Consumer Groups

 Consumers that subscribe to a topic receive the latest data in real time.
 A single consumer can subscribe to multiple topics.
-If the topic corresponds to a super table or database, the data may be distributed across multiple different nodes or data shards.
+If the topic corresponds to a supertable or database, the data may be distributed across multiple different nodes or data shards.

 You can also create consumer groups to enable multithreaded, distributed data consumption.
 The consumers in a consumer group share consumption progress, while consumers in different consumer groups do not share consumption progress even if they consume the same topic.